Why farmers are growing to love trees – with the help of the Woodland Trust - Country Life

 ‘Now, during heavy rain, the trees encourage infiltration and also prevent the water causing damage, plus in strong winds they act as a barrier.
 And there’s an added benefit – in years to come, when the trees need thinning, we’ll have woodfuel to help feed our biomass burner.’

-For more information on the MOREwoods scheme call 0330 333 5303 or email plant@woodlandtrust.org.uk.
+For more information on the MOREwoods scheme call 0330 333 5303 or complete the online enquiry form at www.woodlandtrust.org.uk.

 A walk in the woods: Tranquility, beauty, and a 500,000-year-old connection to our ancestors